What to leave off your resume

 Aug 31 2015

+Employers and recruiters take just a few seconds to scan a resume and decide if it’s worth another look or destined for the circular file.
 With such a small window of time to impress, every sentence counts.
 Stop wasting your employers’ attention and your own precious time by stripping your CV of these 15 points.

 1. Your whole life history

-Do you really think someone cares you worked in a nightclub 15 years ago and what certificates you’ve received for playing in University’s baseball team?
+Do you really think someone cares you worked in a nightclub 15 years ago and what certificates you’ve received for playing on University’s baseball team?
 Whenever you update your CV, strip off the deadweight from years ago to keep it as relevant as possible.

 2. Non-specific skills

-90% of jobseekers describe themselves as ‘proactive’, ‘goal oriented’ or ‘able to perform under stress’.
-These phrases are too general and say nothing about you, they just take up space.
+90% of jobseekers describe themselves as ‘proactive’, ‘goal-oriented’ or ‘able to perform under stress’.
+These phrases are too general and say nothing about you; they just take up space.
 Instead, be specific, and try to show your skills through achievements.
-“Marketing” is one thing, “increased sales 20% through an email campaign” is better.
+“Marketing” is one thing; “increased sales 20% through an email campaign” is better.

 3. Obvious or redundant skills

-Nowadays Microsoft Word and some practice in paperwork are expected, not extra.
+Nowadays, Microsoft Word and some practice in paperwork are expected, not extra.
 This should take up no more than a line in a professional resume, and only if you don’t have enough experience to fill the space with something better.

 4. Lies